Here are management / manager interview questions and answers for fresher as well experienced candidates to get their dream job.

 I stay calm under pressure and handle it well.
-I just focus to the job done.
+My complete focus is on the job done.

 The most challenging thing about being a manager is also the most rewarding.
-It is easy to handle your own personal performance, however as a manager you are responsible for your teams.
+It is easy to handle your performance, however, as a manager, you are responsible for your teams.
 So you must continually measure their performance, set clear expectations, goals, motivate them, and keep them focused.
 It is a great feeling to be able to accomplish this.

 I prioritize my task by what is most important and urgent to least important and urgent.
 If there are some tasks that I can assign to others, I will also delegate.

 I am flexible to my work environment.
-I can adapt to almost any situation.
+I can adapt according to almost any situation.

 I know the importance of getting work done in a timely manner.
-So when I need to, I will take work home with me.
+So when I need to, I will take work home with me if needed.

 They would say that I’m straight-forward and my actions are aligned with the goals of the company.
 They would say that I am an open communicator and give them the tools they need to succeed.

 A successful manager must also be a leader because that is how you can motivate and influence your employees to perform at their peak ability.
-A manager must also have a vision of where to take the team and company.
+A manager must also have the vision to take the team and company.

 I try to match up the strengths of my employees with the task or if it is something they are learning.
 If it is the latter, I will provide support and check in to ensure that it’s completed correctly.
 With an employee that is strong in the task, I will check in periodically.
 Either way, I set up milestones for the employee to let me know how they are progressing.